The Future of Design: 3 AI Trends Every Creative Professional Should Watch in 2026

 Q: How will brand guidelines change by 2026?
 A: Static PDF brand manuals are being replaced by algorithmic style guides.
 These allow brands to automatically adapt their visual identity—colors, logos, and imagery—to fit the specific context, culture, and emotional state of individual users.

-Q: What is a 'Collaborative Agentic Workflow'?
+Q: What is a 'collaborative agentic workflow'?
 A: It is a design process where multiple specialized AI agents (focusing on tasks like accessibility, legal, or typography) work in parallel with the human designer to provide real-time feedback and asset generation.